 - Staff notifies each applicant in May (spring cycle) or November (fall cycle) of the Board decision.
 This is approximately 19 weeks after the deadline for the initial letter of inquiry.

 The Sisters Health Foundation has two grant cycles per year.
-Materials should be submitted online no later than midnight on the respective deadline date.
+Materials should be submitted online on the respective deadline date.

 |Grant Cycle||Online Letter of Inquiry Due||Online Full Application Due||Grant Notifications Sent|